icecave/isolator/README.md

 [![SemVer]](http://semver.org)

-**Isolator** simplifies testing of classes that make use of global functions by treating all global functions as methods on and "isolator" object.
+**Isolator** simplifies testing of classes that make use of global functions by treating all global functions as methods on an "isolator" object.

 * Install via [Composer](http://getcomposer.org) package [icecave/isolator](https://packagist.org/packages/icecave/isolator)
 * Read the [API documentation](http://icecavestudios.github.io/isolator/artifacts/documentation/api/)

 ## Rationale

-A large number of PHP extensions (and the PHP core) still implement their functionality in global functions.
+A large number of PHP extensions (and the PHP core) implement their functionality as global functions.
 Testing classes that use these functions quickly becomes difficult due to the inability to replace them with [test doubles](http://en.wikipedia.org/wiki/Test_double).

 **Isolator** endeavours to solve this problem by acting as a proxy between your class and global functions.
-An isolator instance is passed into your object as [dependency](http://en.wikipedia.org/wiki/Dependency_injection) and used in place of any global function calls that you may want to replace when testing.
+An isolator instance is passed into your object as a [dependency](http://en.wikipedia.org/wiki/Dependency_injection) and used in place of any global function calls that you may want to replace when testing.

 ## Example